Reuters: BAT to Launch Synthetic Nicotine Vape Vuse One in U.S., Hitting Shelves in Three States from Late September

 British American Tobacco (BAT) is making a dramatic shift in its U.S. strategy, preparing to launch a new disposable vape despite lacking Food and Drug Administration (FDA) authorization.
 The move marks a reversal after years of lobbying against unlicensed vapes and challenging rivals in court.

-BAT’s U.S. subsidiary, Reynolds American, will introduce its Vuse One disposable brand, which uses synthetic nicotine, with pilot sales beginning in Tennessee, Florida, and Georgia by late September or early October.
+BAT’s U.S. subsidiary, Reynolds American, will introduce its Vuse One disposable brand, which uses synthetic nicotine, with pilot sales beginning in South Carolina, Florida, and Georgia by late September or early October.
 A spokesperson confirmed that the product’s FDA application has been pending since 2022, well beyond the agency’s 180-day review window.

 The decision comes as sales of unregulated disposable vapes—often imported from China—have surged, hitting an estimated £6 billion ($8 billion) last year and accounting for 70% of the U.S. vape market.
 BAT says it has lost 33 million units in sales, about 10% of its U.S. volumes, since 2022.